Rupenieks/hackathon/apps/backend/README.md

 This is the first phase of the AI Search Analytics platform.
 Future phases will include:

-- LLM integration for search query generation
+- LLM response analysis for search questions
 - Competitor analysis
 - Website scraping with Puppeteer
 - SEO optimization analysis